Adam Vidjeskog

 Adam Alexander Vidjeskog (born 7 July 1998) is a Finnish professional footballer who plays as a midfielder for Veikkausliiga club Jaro.

-Club career
+Career

 Vidjeskog signed with Kokkolan PV on 15 January 2019.
 The deal he signed was for one-year, with an option to extended it with further one year.

 In January 2024, Vidjeskog returned to his native Finland with Jaro for the 2024 season with the option for a further season, returning to the club he started his career with.

 Personal life

 His two younger brothers are both also professional footballers.
 Axel Vidjeskog plays for KuPS and Isak Vidjeskog plays for Varbergs BoIS.
 Their father Niklas is a head coach of Jaro.